- Instructions for Form 1098-C - Introductory Material

 Date of the contribution, if you are required to check box 5a or 5b.

 Provide the donor with Copies B and C of Form 1098-C or your own acknowledgment that contains the required information.
-See the 2018 General Instructions for Certain Information Returns for information on how to file.
+See the current General Instructions for Certain Information Returns for information on how to file.

 Do not file Form 1098-C for a contribution of a qualified vehicle with a claimed value of $500 or less.
 However, you may use it as the contemporaneous written acknowledgment under section 170(f)(8) by providing the donor with Copy C only.
 If you use Copy C as the acknowledgment, you must check box 7.
 In addition, do not complete boxes 4a through 5c or enter the donor's TIN on the form.
 You may, but are not required to, enter the donee's federal TIN on the form.